 An energy engineer works on projects designed to reduce energy use or costs.
-This may include designing, building, evaluating or remodeling energy systems or energy procurement methods.
+This may include designing, building, evaluating, or remodeling energy systems or energy procurement methods.
 Like most engineers, those who deal with energy issues need to be able to work as part of a team.
 Their work hours may vary depending on project deadlines, but most engineers work during regular business hours.
-They usually work in an office but might get to travel occasionally to address project or equipment issues on site.
+They usually work in an office but might travel occasionally to address project or equipment issues on site.
 PayScale.com lists the median salary of energy engineers as $65,981 per year, as of October 2016.
 Over the course of this article, we'll take a look at the steps involved in becoming an energy engineer, including the education, work experience, licensure, and advanced training needed for this career.

 |Degree Level||Bachelor's degree|

 The first step to becoming an energy engineer involves earning a bachelor's degree.
-Bachelor's degree programs are available as a Bachelor of Science in Energy Engineering, Bachelor of Science in Mechanical and Energy Engineering or a bachelor's degree in energy systems engineering.
-These 4-year programs include classes in chemical science, mechanics, differential equations, renewable energy systems, power electronics, energy systems and hybrid transportation.
+Bachelor's degree programs are available as a Bachelor of Science in Energy Engineering, Bachelor of Science in Mechanical and Energy Engineering, or a bachelor's degree in energy systems engineering.
+These 4-year programs include classes in chemical science, mechanics, differential equations, renewable energy systems, power electronics, energy systems, and hybrid transportation.

 The second step to becoming an energy engineer involves simply working as an engineer.
 Working as an energy engineer usually requires work experience.
 However, some employers hire individuals to work as junior engineers.
-These positions often do not have experience requirements and are available to recent engineering program graduates.
+These positions often don't have experience requirements and are available to recent engineering program graduates.

 The third step to becoming an energy engineer consists of earning a professional engineering license.
 Many states require that engineers be licensed, regardless of the type of engineering they perform.
-Usually, becoming licensed requires possessing at least a bachelor's degree from an ABET-accredited school, having 4-6 years of work experience and passing an exam.
+Usually, becoming licensed requires possessing at least a bachelor's degree from an officially accredited school, having four to six years of work experience, and passing an exam.
 Many employers only hire licensed applicants.

-Master's degree programs in energy engineering provide an in-depth education about the field and may lead to career advancement and leadership roles.
-The curriculum of these programs includes courses in system dynamics, solar system engineering, grid integration of renewables and bioenergy utilization strategies.
+Consider advanced training.
+Master's degree programs provide an in-depth education and may lead to career advancement and leadership roles.
+The curriculum of these programs includes courses in system dynamics, solar system engineering, grid integration of renewables, and bioenergy utilization strategies.
 Most programs allow students to choose either writing a thesis or completing additional coursework prior to graduation.